Two Invitations to Praise

 II.
 Visible worship: reverent devotion to our loving shepherd (6 & 7a)

 We worship God with both loud acclamation and reverent devotion.

 Ancient Greek philosophers used a two-word phrase to express what they considered to be the primary goal of human endeavor: “Know thyself.”
 In essence, they taught that the key to wisdom is self-discovery, or, to put it another way, the more we know about ourselves, the more we understand the world around us.

 The covenant formula, “For he (is) our God, and we are the people of his pasture and the sheep of his hand” (Ps.
 95:7), shows us our true identity.
-First, we learn that Yahweh is our great shepherd, and then we realize who we are, the members of his flock whom he deeply loves.
-Our identity can only be disclosed when we know who he truly is.
-Once we grasp this, our hearts will respond with shouts of joy and reverential awe for the One who has created us to know and love him as the great shepherd of the sheep.
+First, we learn that Yahweh is our great shepherd.
+Then we realize who we are, the members of his flock whom he deeply loves.
+Our identities can only be discerned when we know who he truly is.
+Once we grasp this, our hearts will respond with shouts of joy and reverential awe for the One who has created us to know and love him as the great Shepherd of the sheep.